mudasobwa/mudasobwa.github.io/_posts/2018-12-29-idempotent-supervision-tree.md

 end
 ```

 Right?—Nope.
 The code above will blow up when the process is already started.
 By default, the supervisor will attempt to restart it three times (the number is configurable) and give up then.
-Yes, the process was likely already started, so no issue, but this is incorrect; the process should not blow up all of suddent for no reason.
+Yes, the process was likely already started, so no issue, but this is incorrect; the process should not blow up all of sudden for no reason.

 The proper solution would be to act on successful start and _let anything else sink to the caller_.
 [Kernel.SpecialForms.with/1](https://hexdocs.pm/elixir/Kernel.SpecialForms.html#with/1) _monad-like_ construct comes to the rescue: